Some ergodic properties of metrics on hyperbolic groups: Measure-theoretic constructions

-for $\xi\in\bG$ and $t>0$.
-Any two such measures are equivalent and have bounded Radon-Nikodym derivatives.
-Denote by $[\PSnu]$ the common measure class. \end{prop} The original work of Patterson and Sullivan for $\Gamma<\Isom(\mathbf{H}^n)$ was extended to strictly negative curvature (cf. \cite{Yue}).
-There is no need for a bounded additive term $O(1)$ in these settings.
-Coorneart \cite{Coo} treated the case of word metrics (Example~\ref{E:main}.(b)) but the same methods apply to our more general setting \ref{setup}, see \cite{BHM1}.
+The original works of Patterson and Sullivan for $\Gamma<\Isom(\mathbf{H}^n)$ was extended to strictly negative curvature (cf. Yue \cite{Yue}), and to word metrics on general Gromov-hyperbolic groups by Coorneart \cite{Coo}.
+These methods apply to our more general setting \ref{setup}, see \cite{BHM1}.

+Measures satisfying the condition \eqref{eq:PS} of Theorem~\ref{T:PS-main} are called PS-measures, after Patterson and Sullivan, and we will denote by $[\PSnu]$ the common measure class.
+From now on we fix a PS-measure $\nu$ from this class.

-We shall need the fact that a PS-measure $\nu$ as above is Ahlfors regular \cite{BHM1}.
+We shall need the fact that the PS-measure $\nu$ is Ahlfors regular (see \cite{BHM1}).
 As a consequence it satisfies the following version of Lebesgue differentiation: \begin{thm}[Lebesgue Differentiation] {}\\ Given $f\in L^1(\bG,\nu)$ for $\nu$-a.e. $\xi\in\bG$:

 \end{thm}